actuator-finance/Actuator-Docs/docs/marketDynamics.md

 <small>Chart discounts are hypothetical</small>

 ### Risk-Free Rate
-While every token includes platform and smart contract risk, HTTs are unique in that they are free of market, price, and liquidation risks.
+While every token includes platform and smart contract risk, HTTs are unique in that they are free of counterparty and credit risks.
 1 HTT is guaranteed to return 1 HEX.
 Therefore, the current discount of a given HTT to HEX is effectively the native Risk-Free Rate in HEX for that time-horizon.
 Upon purchasing the HTT, the buyer locks in a guaranteed rate of return in HEX driven by the discount.

 ### Implied Future Payout Per T-Share
 Assuming HTT discounts approximate the expected total return on equivalent HEX stakes, we can easily derive an implied future path of the daily payout per T-Share.
-Suppose there exists a 90% discount on HTT-5000 relative to HEX.
-In which case the market is signaling new HEX stakes ending on day 5000 are expected to yield 1000%.
+Suppose there exists a 50% discount on HTT-5000 relative to HEX (Note these discounts are purely hypothetical for the sake the explanation).
+In which case the market is signaling new HEX stakes ending on day 5000 are expected to yield 100%.
 From there we can derive a projected daily payout per T-Share based on those stake parameters.
 We can then apply this across the various HTT redemption days and visualize the projected evolution of the daily payout per T-Share.

 <video width="650" controls>
   <source src="/img/ImpliedPayoutsVideo.mp4" type="video/mp4" />